 Meryl Streep on Hillary Clinton’s “pivot” to Asia strategy, our first government trip to Burma in 40+ years, and the meeting Hillary had with Aun San Suu Kyi, a woman the government of Burma kept in detention for 15 years:

-She’s just been busy working, doing it, making those words “Women's Rights are Human Rights” into something every leader in every country now knows is a linchpin of American policy.
+She [Hillary] has just been busy working, doing it, making those words “Women's Rights are Human Rights” into something every leader in every country now knows is a linchpin of American policy.
 It’s just so much more than a rhetorical triumph.
 We’re talking about what happened in the real world, the institutional change that was a result of that stand she took.

 Now we know that the higher the education and the involvement of women in a culture and economy, the more secure the nation.
 It’s a metric we use throughout our foreign policy, and in fact, it’s at the core of our development policy.
 It is a big, important shift in thinking.
 Horrifying practices like female genital cutting were not at the top of the agenda because they were part of the culture and we didn’t want to be accused of imposing our own cultural values.

-But what Hillary Clinton has said over and over again is, “A crime is a crime, and criminal behavior cannot be tolerated.”
-Everywhere she goes, she meets with the head of state and she meets with the women leaders of grassroots organizations in each country.
-This goes automatically on her schedule.
 As you’ve seen, when she went to Burma – our first government trip there in 40 years.
 She met with its dictator and then she met with Aung San Suu Kyi, the woman he kept under detention for 15 years, the leader of Burma’s pro-democracy movement.